Resolving Vision, One Eye at a Time.

 When an eye turns, the brain will start to suppress or ignore the visual image from that eye, otherwise double vision would result.
 If this occurs for a long enough time period, amblyopia (AKA lazy eye) will develop.
 This means that the vision in the turned eye will be blurry, and glasses alone cannot fix the problem.

 Vision Therapy programs offer much higher cure rates for turned or lazy eyes when compared to eye surgery, glasses, and patching therapy on its own.
 The earlier the patient receives Vision Therapy, the quicker and more effective the results will be.
 Check out our page to learn more about Vision Therapy.
 Information on crossed eyes or lazy eye can be found on the following web pages: strabismus.org, children-special-needs.org or lazyeye.org.

-A brain injury can result in symptoms of double vision, disruption in eye movements, focusing issues, and serious eye health complications.
+A brain injury requires a specialized vision assessment to determine if resulting symptoms of double vision, disruption in eye movements, focusing issues, and serious eye-health complications are a concern.
 We provide assessments and treatment tools via prism therapy to help you manage and/or eliminate such visual disruptions.

 Twenty-first century lifestyles demand more from our vision than ever before.
 Children and adults in our society constantly use their near vision at both work and home.
 C.V.S.
 (Computer Vision Syndrome) is one of the fastest growing health concerns in the workplace today.
 Environmental stresses on the visual system (including excessive computer use, prolonged hand-held device use and long term near work without any breaks) can induce eyestrain, headaches, and/or visual difficulties which can be effectively treated with corrective lenses and/or Vision Therapy.